 Last Updated on April 29, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Make Your Own Sports Drinks

 I’m far from a scientist so this is a busy mom’s understanding of what a sports drink does.
 First some basic biology.
 Your kidneys regulate electrolytes and fluids and make (for lack of a better word) urine.
 They filter the bad stuff out of your body.

 Sports drinks contain electrolytes (sodium) along with sugar (carbohydrates) and water.
 The water and sodium go to replacing the electrolytes and fluids lost during exercise and the sugar provides a burst of energy.

 From everything that I read, unless you are getting a good sustained work out in that is longer than 45 to 60 minutes, regular water works just fine to rehydrate you.
 More than 45-60 minutes of a good workout, make your own sports drinks.

 Why make your own sports drinks?

-I made an orange flavor sports drink since that’s one of the most popular in my house.
+I made an orange flavored drink since that’s one of the most popular in my house.
 You could easily make different flavors by juicing different fruits.
 For the healthiest version, start with organic, fresh fruits.

-This recipe makes two sports drinks.
+This recipe makes two drinks.
 Store each in the refrigerator in a jar with a lid and shake before drinking.
 Use within a week.
 You could make a larger batch ahead of time if you want to.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.